What do you mean by SAML and OAuth?

 - SAML allows network administrators to manage users from a centralized location.

-Become an expert in cyber security and build a successful career through Intellipaat’s Cyber Security online course.
+Become an expert in cyber security and build a successful career through Intellipaat’s Cyber security course.

 A typical SAML workflow is as follows: